puppetlabs/puppet-docs/source/puppet/4.2/reference/quick_start_ntp.markdown

 ## Install Puppet and the Puppet Agent

-If you haven't already done so, you'll need to get PE installed.
+If you haven't already done so, you'll need to get Puppet installed.
 See the [system requirements][sys_req] for supported platforms.

 1. [Download and verify the appropriate tarball][downloads].
-2. Refer to the [installation overview][install_overview] to determine how you want to install PE, and follow the instructions provided.
+2. Refer to the [installation overview][install_overview] to determine how you want to install Puppet, and follow the instructions provided.
-3. Refer to the [agent installation instructions][agent_install] to determine how you want to install your PE agent(s), and follow the instructions provided.
+3. Refer to the [agent installation instructions][agent_install] to determine how you want to install your Puppet agent(s), and follow the instructions provided.

 >**Note**: You can add the NTP service to as many agents as needed.
-For ease of explanation, our console images or instructions may show only one agent node.
+For ease of explanation, we will only be using one.

 ## Install the puppetlabs-ntp Module

-The puppetlabs-ntp module is part of the PE [supported modules](http://forge.puppetlabs.com/supported) program; these modules are supported, tested, and maintained by Puppet Labs.
+The puppetlabs-ntp module is part of the [supported modules](http://forge.puppetlabs.com/supported) program; these modules are supported, tested, and maintained by Puppet Labs.
 You can learn more about the puppetlabs-ntp module by visiting [http://forge.puppetlabs.com/puppetlabs/ntp](http://forge.puppetlabs.com/puppetlabs/ntp).

 **To install the puppetlabs-ntp module**: